 - firms usually prefer to take on experienced people, due to the cost of training

-- an increasing preference for direct cremation (where a body is taken straight to be cremated, and there may be no formal funeral) means a lower demand for funeral directing/embalming services.
+- an increasing preference for direct cremation (where a body is taken straight to be cremated, and there may be no formal funeral) means less demand for funeral directing/embalming services.

 You can increase your chances of becoming a funeral director by approaching a funeral firm to work as an embalmer.
-Embalming skills are useful to an employer and the work gives you more chance of learning the other aspects of the role.
+Embalming skills are useful to employers, and the work gives you a chance to learn other aspects of the role.